The cost of pilot training is distinguished. It is not unknown. Seeing the pricey course fee blows many people.

 Planes need to replace many tine parts, which is not cheap.
 Some significant features may begin to show flaws and require replacements occasionally.

-Annually inspectors from civil aviation come to inspect the airplanes and decide whether the aircraft is airworthy or not.
+Annually inspectors from civil aviation come to inspect the airplanes and decide whether the aircraft is airworthy.
 Several certifications require renewal annually and have a price.

-So all these costs have to be covered by flight schools, and these prices slightly reflect the pilot training course fee.
+So all these costs must be covered by flight schools, and these prices slightly reflect the pilot training course fee.

 Hence, pilot training seems expensive, yet the flight schools have to cover their institute costs.